 The Helen Nahm Research Lecture Award is an annual award that recognizes a UCSF School of Nursing faculty member or alumnus who has made an outstanding contribution to nursing science and research.

-This award honors Helen Nahm, PhD, RN, FAAN, professor emerita and dean of the UCSF School of Nursing between 1958-1969.
+This award honors Helen Nahm, PhD, RN, FAAN, professor emerita and dean of the UCSF School of Nursing between 1958-1969 (pictured, left).
 Through her research findings, Nahm shared her ideas and vision with a new generation of nurses.
 It is to exemplify this excellence of scholarship and dedication of purpose that the Helen Nahm Research Lecture Award was instituted.

 Only electronic submissions are permitted.
-Nominations should be forwarded to the School of Nursing Research Committee, [email protected], and include the following documents:
+Nominations should be forwarded to the School of Nursing Research Committee at [email protected], and include the following documents:

 1) Two letters of support from peers documenting (not to exceed five pages per letter):